sematext/docs/docs/dashboards/bar-pie-donut-chart.md

 ## Configuration

-You can configure these charts either during its initial creation or afterward by clicking on the three dots that appear on hover and selecting 'Edit Component.
+You can configure these charts either during its initial creation or afterward by clicking on the three dots that appear on hover and selecting 'Edit Component'.

 - Choose All Apps or a specific App that you want to fetch data from.
 - Choose one or more metrics metric